 Top of canopy input reflectances from SPOT-4 & -5 and - more recently - PROBA-V in red, near infrared and shortwave infrared bands, normalized over a period of 30 days are used in a neural network approach.
 Normalization over the 30-day period us done with a weighting function which favours the most recent daily observations of the compositing period.
 The neural network is trained with true (non-simulated) reflectance data and FAPAR estimates from fused existing products based on MODIS and CYCLOPES FAPAR products.

 For more information we refer to the ATBDs mentioned in the references section.

-This is version 1 of this data set provided by COPERNICUS Global Land Service, downloaded from the data server at VITO in September 2015.
+This is version 2 of this data set provided by COPERNICUS Global Land Service.

-Data were downloaded in hdf5 file format with 1/112° grid cell resolution, organized in tiles of 10° latitude x 10° longitude.
-Data were block-averaged onto a 0.5° x 0.5° plate carree grid.
-Data are available for the latitude range 60°S to 80°N. Note, however, that limited solar illumination reduces the maximum northern latitude to smaller values during winter.
+Data were downloaded in netCDF file format with 1/112° grid resolution and global coverage.
+This data are available from ICDC on request.
+For the main data set offered here, we block-averaged the data onto a 0.5° x 0.5° plate carree grid.
+Data are available for the latitude range 70°S to 80°N. Note, however, that limited solar illumination reduces the maximum northern latitude to smaller values during winter.